neutrinoceros/yt_idefix/README.md

 ### Additional arguments to `yt.load`
 The metadata are parsed from data file, definitions header file and inifile when loading dataset.

-Definitions header file (`definitions.h` for Pluto, or `definitions.hpp` for Idefix) and inifile (`pluto.ini` and `idefix.ini` respectively) are discovered automatically if they match default names, and are located along with data files.
+Definitions header file (`definitions.h` for Pluto, or `definitions.hpp` for Idefix) and inifile (`pluto.ini` and `idefix.ini` respectively) are discovered automatically if they match default names, are located along with data files, and unique.
 Otherwise, they can be specified explicitly as paths (either relative to data files or absolute paths) with parameters `definitions_header` and `inifile` respectively.

 Geometry is parsed automatically whenever possible, but as a last resort, it can also be specified as a keyword argument (possible values are "cartesian", "spherical", "cylindrical" and "polar").